What is the NASENCO course?

 Mode of delivery

-- Attendance at university-led events for 4 days over 1 academic year.
+- Attendance at university-led training for 4 days over an academic year.

-- Delivered through a combination of seminars and tutorials with input from experts in the field of SEND.
+- Delivered through a combination of seminars and tutorials with input from SEND experts.

-- Guided tasks in relation to effectiveness in the role of SENCO e.g. SEND audit/suggested reading/practical activities in line with training, module and evidence.
+- Self-managed, work-based guided tasks in relation to effectiveness in the role of SENCO.

-- School visits from SENCO tutor (in relation to personal targets).
+- School visits and online support from SENCO personal tutor.

 - Self-supported study, assessments at Master’s level and professional reviews.

-- Distance learning supported by online resources – evidence of meeting learning outcomes via e-portfolio.
+- Distance learning supported by online resources via e-portfolio.

 Trainees will be visited by a SENCO tutor twice and engage in weekly guided tasks to support understanding and application of best effective and inclusive practice as a SENCO.